 The Board is responsible for monitoring the District's progress in attaining its goals and objectives.

-Board members are encouraged to participate in organizations such as the District Association of California and others with similar benefit to the District.
+Board members are encouraged to participate in organizations such as the Fire District Association of California and others with similar benefit to the District.
 Membership fees shall be paid by the District and reasonable expenses incurred in attending meetings, seminars, and training sessions shall be paid by the District.

 Directors shall thoroughly prepare themselves to discuss agenda items at meetings of the Board of Directors.
 Information may be requested from staff or exchanged between Directors before the meeting.